Trekking in Patagonia Chile - National Parks

 Tolhuaca thermal baths opened in 1898, and they're still a popular way to chill out after exploring neighboring Tolhuaca National Park - 7000 hectares of lush forest set in the Andean foothills.
 Highlights include Malleco waterfall, Tolhuaca Volcano (2806m) and unlimited bird-watching opportunities.

 Conguillio National Park

 Conquillio National Park is the place to see Araucaria Trees (Monkey Puzzle Trees).
-They are pretty much all that grows in this strange volcanic landscape, and they look very different out of their suburban setting.
+They predominate in this strange volcanic landscape.
 Their lime green shoots rise everywhere from black volcanic slopes, against a backdrop of taller trees thousands of years old.
 So antediluvian is the scene, the BBC used it as the setting for their series, Walking with Dinosaurs.
 The volcanoes are Volcan Llaima and Volcan Sierra Nevada, both active - Llaima last erupted in 1996.